What is a Contract for Excellence?

 As part of planning on how to spend C4E dollars, the district is required to solicit public input and suggestions on how the money should be used.

-Two public hearings on Contract for Excellence were held on Wednesday, Feb.
-13, 2013 in Elmira Free Academy’s Community Room: one at 10 a.m. and the other at 5 p.m.
-The hearings explained the Contract for Excellence action implemented by the Elmira City School District during the 2012-13 school year.
-The floor was opened for questions and comments, but none were offered by those in attendance.
+A public hearing on Contract for Excellence was be held on Monday, November 10, 2014 in Ernie Davis Academy Community Room at 5 p.m.
+The hearing explained the Contract for Excellence action implemented by the Elmira City School District during the 2014-15 school year.
 We thank the public for their support and interest in this initiative on behalf of our school district.

 Our C4E plan